 Learn a few color words, and you’ll be recognizing and using the Korean language more than you might expect!

 Are you ready to brighten your day with Korean colors?
-Let’s continue on!
+Let’s continue!

 Here is a free PDF guide that you can download to help you learn Korean colors:

-In this lesson about colors, we’ll explain the words and phrases using both Hangeul (Korean Alphabet) and romanized English.
-If you don’t know Hangeul, you can get a free guide here and learn how to read in less than 1 hour.
+This lesson about colors will explain the words and phrases using both Hangeul (Korean Alphabet) and romanized English.
+If you don’t know Hangeul, you can get a free guide here and learn to read in less than 1 hour.
 The lesson will help you with learning Korean words easily.

 - 1 List of Colors in Korean